 - 1. Unacceptable conduct is defined as those activities engaged in by student(s) that tend to impede orderly classroom procedures or instructional activities, orderly operation of the school, or that are contrary to the Mission of Legacy Christian Academy. - 2.
 Acts of unacceptable conduct at this level may include, but are not limited to: - a.
 Classroom tardiness - b.
 Acting in a manner so as to interfere with the instructional process - c.
 Public display of romantic affection - d.
 Failure to complete assignments or carry out directions - e.
 Violation of dress code - f.
 Littering classroom, hallways, lockers, cafeteria, school grounds, etc. - g.
 Food, or drinks, other than water without teacher permission - h.
 Missing all or a major part of a class - i.
 Use of electronic devices during the school day - j.
 Disruptive hallway activity - k.
-Other unacceptable conduct as determined by the teacher - Individual classroom teachers will be responsible for enforcement of conduct involving Level I situations. - 4.
-Dress code violations will be handled by individual classroom teachers, according to the provisions in the dress code.
+Other unacceptable conduct as determined by the teacher - 3.
+Individual classroom teachers will be responsible for enforcement of conduct involving Level I situations.
 Classroom teachers will ask students to comply, and may use a variety of actions including, but not limited to: - a.
 Verbal reprimand - b.
 Parental notification and/or conference - c.
 Behavior management contract - d.
 Detention